intergiro/developer-portal/docs/merchant/customer/reference.md

 ## Customer

 When creating a Customer, the “Customer Creatable” datatype is used.
-In the response from the endpoint an object of the Customer data type will be returned.
+In the response from the endpoint, an object of the Customer data type will be returned.

 ### Creatable
 If you do not specify a currency when creating a customer, it will default to swedish crowns "SEK".